ajv-validator/ajv/README.md

 You can asynchronously compile meta-schema by passing `true` as the second parameter.

+Similarly to `compile`, it can return type guard in typescript.

 See example in [Asynchronous compilation](#asynchronous-schema-compilation).

 #### ajv.validate(schemaOrRef: object | string, data: any): boolean